Time management is a really important life skill, but it is something that is rarely taught (at least formally) within the school curriculum.

 The fact is, teens today live in a world that is far more complicated, stressful and fast-moving than the world their parents experienced as teenagers.

-And when it comes to staying focused on a task, we’re at a whole new level of difficult, because we now have more distractions in our lives than ever before in human history.
+And when it comes to staying focused on a task, we’re at a whole new level of difficulty, because we now have more distractions in our lives than ever before in human history.

 I don’t think it is an exaggeration to say that we’re living in the Age of Distraction.